Information for pharmacists, including more detailed information on the Fifth Community Pharmacy Agreement.

 Dose Administration Aids (DAAs) are packs that contain your medicines stored together and grouped to be taken at specific times.
 A DAA can help you better manage your medicines and reduce the risk of forgetting to take a medicine, or taking too much.

 This program will support pharmacists to help identify and manage medicine-related problems.
-It may be as part of collecting your medicine that the pharmacist may identify a need to discuss your medicines and take some action.
-Through Clinical Interventions, pharmacists aim to:
+It may be as part of dispensing a consumer's prescription that the pharmacist identifies a need to discuss the medicines with the consumer and or GP and take some action.
+Through Clinical Interventions, pharmacists aim to identify a drug related problem relating to a consumer’s medicines and make a recommendation to help resolve it and improve health outcomes;

-In some cases it may be worthwhile for a patient to collect their medicines in stages rather than all at once.
-Under this program, pharmacies are encouraged to dispense PBS medicines in installments, this may be daily, weekly, fortnightly, etc and at a lesser quantity than that prescribed by the doctor, if in the patient’s best interest.
-A request for staged supply of medicines is usually provided by a doctor to support patients with mental illness, drug addiction or who are otherwise unable to manage medications safely.
+In some cases it may be worthwhile for consumers to collect their medicines in stages rather than all at once.
+Under this program, pharmacies are encouraged to dispense PBS medicines in installments, this may be daily, weekly, fortnightly.
+A request for staged supply of medicines is usually provided by a doctor, but can be initiated by the consumer.
+In particular it may assist patients with mental illness, drug addiction or who are otherwise unable to manage medications safely.

 The amount of the allowance ranges from approximately $5,000 to over $45,000 per annum.
 The allowance is calculated annually, based on the remoteness of the pharmacy according to the Pharmacy Accessibility Remoteness Index of Australia (PhARIA), and the level of Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) prescription volumes.
 Pharmacies with low prescriptions volumes in more remote areas receive the highest level of the allowance.

-Eligibility for the RPMA allowance is capped in relation to PBS and RPBS prescriptions volume.
+Eligibility for the RPMA is capped in relation to PBS and RPBS prescriptions volume.

 These support services include: